 2 tbsp powdered sugar

-– Mix sugar and butter and beat until foamy, add eggs.
+– Mix sugar and butter and beat until foamy, add 1 egg and the egg white of the second egg.
+Set the egg yolk aside.

-– Add hazelnut/almond flour and flour, 1 egg, cocoa and all spices.
+– Combine hazelnut/almond flour and flour, sugar, cocoa and all spices.
+Mix well.

-– Mix well and knead until you get a smooth dough.
-Form a ball.
+– Knead until you get a smooth dough.
+Form a ball, wrap into plastic foil.

-– Keep it cool for at least 1 hour (wrapped in foil).
+– Keep it cool for at least 1 hour.

 – Grease a round cake pan (10 inches) and sprinkle bottom with some flour.